 This is a different averaging procedure than is used in Stone (2000).
 In that work, each sample was equally weighted; here we weight each site equally.
-This change in the averaging procedure, the adjustments to some calibrated radiocarbon dates, and additional samples from Larsen (1996) and Farber et al. (2005) account for the small difference between the reference production rates for the St scaling scheme used here (e.g., $4.96 \pm 0.43$ atoms $\cdot g^{-1} \cdot yr^{-1}$ for spallogenic Be production) and in Stone (2000) ( $4.99 \pm 0.3$ atoms $\cdot g^{-1} \cdot yr^{-1}$ ).
+This change in the averaging procedure, the adjustments to some calibrated radiocarbon dates, and additional samples from Larsen (1996) and Farber et al. (2005) account for the small difference between the reference production rates for the St scaling scheme used here (e.g., 4.96 ± 0.43 atoms g-1 yr-1 for spallogenic 10Be production) and in Stone (2000) $(4.99 \pm 0.3 \text{ atoms g}^{-1} \text{ yr}^{-1})$.

-The Al calibration data set is much smaller than the Be calibration data set, consisting of only three sites from North America between 37°- 43°N latitude.
-The reference Al production rates inferred from the Al data set agree with the Be production rates inferred from the full Be data set in that the Al/Be production ratio is in all cases indistinguishable from the established value of 6.1 (Table 5).
-However, presumably because the Al data set is geographically restricted, the uncertainty in the reference Al production rates inferred from the uncertainty in the reference Al production rates inferred from the Al calibration data set is much smaller than the uncertainty in the reference Be production rates, and would probably underestimate scaling uncertainties if applied globally.
-Thus, for the exposure age and erosion rate calculators, we actually use reference Be production rates inferred from the Be reference Be production rates inferred from the Al that we obtain by multiplying the reference Be production rates inferred from the Be calibration data set by 6.1.
-This yields reference Al production rates that are indistinguishable from those inferred directly from the Al measurements, but larger uncertainties that reflect the geographically more comprehensive Be data set.
+The 26Al calibration data set is much smaller than the 10Be calibration data set, consisting of only three sites from North America between 37°N and 43°N latitude.
+The reference 26Al production rates inferred from the 26Al data set agree with the 10Be production rates inferred from the full 10Be data set in that the 26Al/10Be production ratio is in all cases indistinguishable from the established value of 6.1 (Table 6).
+However, presumably because the 26Al data set is geographically restricted, the uncertainty in the reference 26Al production rates inferred from the 26Al calibration data set is much smaller than the uncertainty in the reference 10Be production rates, and would probably underestimate scaling uncertainties if applied globally.
+Thus, for the exposure age and erosion rate calculators, we actually use reference production rates and uncertainties for 26Al that we obtain by multiplying the reference 10Be production rates inferred from the 10Be calibration data set by 6.1.
+This yields reference 26Al production rates that are indistinguishable from those inferred directly from the 26Al measurements, but larger uncertainties that reflect the geographically more comprehensive 10Be data set.